-- The facility's written policy for the communication of laboratory results includes all required elements. - Clinicians consistently notify patients of their laboratory results within 14 days as required by VHA.
+• The facility's written policy for the communication of lab results includes all required elements.

+- Clinicians consistently notify patients of their lab results within 14 days as required by VHA. - Clinicians document in the electronic health record all attempts to communicate with the patients regarding their lab results.